ilevantis/dvorfs/README.md

 ### Output

 By default a file named `dvorfs.hits.tsv` is created listing the found hits (positions are BED-style 0-indexed).
+The predicted amino acid sequences also contain some characters with special meanings:
++ `?` - codon containing bp deletion
++ `&` - codon containing bp insertion
++ `!` - nonsense frameshifting insertion between two recognisable codons
++ `x` - runs of `x` denote gaps between two alignment sections, the length is determined by how many positions of the pHMM are missing from the alignment.

 Example DVORFS output hit table:
 ```